DineWithMe/Development-Tools/Back End/How to Setup Back End in DO.md

 npm run test-setup
 ```

+The scripts will setup everything for you, read more at: https://github.com/tylim88/create-prisma-app

-Then run some test to make sure it is fine:
+Then run some test to make sure that it is fine:

 ```
 npm run jest-test
 ```

-If everything is correct then all tests will pass and the server is up.
+If everything is correct then all tests will pass and the Node server is up but we have yet to setup reverse proxy and HTTPS.

-The scripts will setup everything for you, read more at: https://github.com/tylim88/create-prisma-app

 # 7. Setup Caddy reverse proxy